COMMUNITY HALLOWEEN PARTY 2019

 The Riverdale Youth City Council is sponsoring their annual Community Halloween Party.
-We will once again be doing a pumpkin walk in the park.
+We will once again be doing a pumpkin walk in Riverdale Park.
 Carve a pumpkin and enter it in our pumpkin walk.
 Prizes will be given out for the best pumpkins.
-We will also have a costume contest, with prizes for the best costumes.

 There will be many Halloween activities (including a picture booth) and treats for the family in the Community Center.
-The free event will take place on Friday, October 26th from 6:00 – 8:00 p.m. at the Community Center, 4360 S. Parker Drive.
+The free event will take place on Saturday, October 26, 2019 from 6:00 - 8:00 p.m. at the Community Center, 4360 S. Parker Drive.
 Costumes are welcome but not required.
-We are also asking each person who comes to bring a can of food to donate to the Utah Food Bank.

 HALLOWEEN SAFETY TIPS